-As a member* of Culture Pass Detroit, you have access to FREE memberships, exhibits, performances, tours, and special “behind the scenes” events at five of Detroit’s premier arts and cultural institutions.
+As a Culture Pass member, you have access to FREE memberships, exhibits, performances, and special events at some of Detroit’s most exciting and renowned homes of arts and culture.
+Read on to find out more!

-*Culture Pass Detroit is available only to eligible Detroit residents through the Detroit Housing Network.
+*Culture Pass Detroit is available only to eligible Detroit residents who are engaged with the Detroit Housing Network and the Detroit Housing Commission.

 Charles H. Wright Museum of African American History (The Wright)